-We tested the precision and recall of these criteria in the same way we tested our subject-verb-object extraction, namely by comparing the machine's output with human analysis of the causal relations extracted from two test documents.
-One document was a hypothetical intelligence report which represented the type of document this tool may eventually be used to analyze; the other was extracted from an article in the Wall Street Journal [10].
+We tested the precision and recall of these criteria in the same way we tested our subject-verb-object extraction, comparing the machine's output with human analysis of the causal relations extracted from two separate test documents, one representing the type of intelligence report this tool may eventually be used to analyze, and another taken from an article in the Wall Street Journal [10].
 The Wall Street Journal article was selected mainly for its high number of explicit causal relations.
 The resulting machine-extracted Bayesian network fragments are represented as nodes in XML-BIF format.
 These fragments could then be integrated into a full Bayesian network.
 An overview of the tool is shown in Figure 2.